bakernigel/smartthings/README.md

 __A Home Assistant custom Integration for SmartThings.__

+__This integration has been replaced by https://github.com/bakernigel/smartthings2.
+It is no longer supported.__

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?category=integration&repository=smartthings&owner=bakernigel)

 ## __Installation Using HACS__